HD-Tomo: High-Definition Tomography

 Contrast invariant SNR and isotonic regressions,

-International Journal of Computer Vision, to appear.
+International Journal of Computer Vision, published online 2019.

 Refereed Conference Proceedings

 - H. Garde and K. Knudsen, 3D reconstruction for partial data